Click here to view travel advisories for Whatcom County and North Cascades National Park.

 This family-friendly upbeat restaurant opened in 1988 and has worked to perfect a menu that they describe as “New Mexico meets Pacific Northwest".

-As you explore the restaurant scene in Bellingham, you will notice several of them offer a seasonal menu.
+As you explore the vegan restaurant scene in Bellingham, you will notice several of them offer a seasonal menu.
 The Wild Oat Bakery & Cafe works on the same idea.
 Using seasonal local ingredients to have the freshest menu possible, Wild Oat is 100% vegan and offers a variety of burgers, salads, wraps, and sandwiches.

 If you’re looking for a recommendation, the french dip sandwich (made with their house-made "Non-Beef") has been the talk of the town since their grand opening in 2018.